Skip to Main Content

 A fresh coat of paint can make a huge impact on how your basement feels.
 Instead of a dingy space with the potential for lurking spiders, a newly painted basement can be a place you want to spend time.

-A newly painted basement can be so transformative that homeowners will frequently paint the basement walls before listing a house for sale.
-This can make it seem like an enormous blank canvas.
+A newly painted basement can be so transformative that homeowners frequently paint the basement walls before listing a house for sale.
+This can make the basement seem like an enormous blank canvas.
 It’s a high-impact way to make a house seem more attractive, but there’s no reason only new homeowners should enjoy a freshly painted basement space.

-You’ll get the best results from doing a coat of primer and then using durable paint in a light shade.
-And always remember to have good ventilation when painting.
+Coating the primer and then using durable paint in a light shade will give you the best results.
+Also, always remember to have good ventilation when painting.

 When to Call the Experts

 Moisture issues in your basement could mean that newly painted walls will deteriorate within a season or two.
-Even if you have a finished basement with drywall in front of the concrete block, seeping moisture will mean that you’ll never get the finished look you want.
+Even if you have a finished basement with drywall in front of the concrete block, seeping moisture will cause wet walls and basement wall cracks.
+Without proper waterproofing, you’ll never get the finished look you want.

-To address ongoing water issues, call a basement waterproofing expert.
-A pro will be able to install a permanent and comprehensive system that resolves any issues.
+Call a basement waterproofing expert to address ongoing water issues.
+A pro can install a permanent and comprehensive system that resolves any issues.
 In the short term, this means you can get a clean finish on your walls.
 But it’s also important for the long term because basement waterproofing will help you protect your home’s foundation.

 3. Install a Dehumidifier to Improve Air Quality